 We find no evidence for any statistically significant adjustment in labor supply around minimum wage hikes.
 At the same time we observe an economically small decrease in hours worked by workers in minimum wage households.
-For example, a 10% increase in the minimum wage reduces weekly work by approximately $0.309 \ (= -12.349 \times 0.095/4)$ hours (or 18.5 minutes) for workers in households with S>0.5 considered in Column (3).26 By contrast, households without minimum wage income slightly increase their labor supply albeit the effect is not significant.
-Income effects related to minimum wage and non-minimum wage households.
+For example, a 10% increase in the minimum wage reduces weekly work by approximately 0.309 (= -12.349 x 0.095/4) hours (or 18.5 minutes) for workers in households with S>0.5 considered in Column (3).26 By contrast, households without minimum wage income slightly increase their labor supply albeit the effect is not significant.
+Income effects related to minimum wage changes or a reduced labor supply may account for the observed pattern between minimum wage and non-minimum wage households.